Installing Heat Recovery System Cost

 Each installation will be unique in terms of design and layout.
 While new construction is ideal for installing an MVHR system, it can also be installed in other situations.

-Designing the system for a new property while still in the planning stages allows for the most flexibility in positioning the unit and the highest suitable layout for the ducting to the supply or extract points.
+Designing the system for a new property while still in the planning stages allows for the most flexibility in positioning the unit and the most suitable layout for the ducting to the supply or extract points.

 Similarly, there will be adequate and complete access to the building voids to fit the ducting and unit with no need to work around the current infrastructure when installing in new construction.
 The most common reason for retrofitting a heat recovery ventilation system is a lack of ducting access.